-While a CV doesn’t act as a legal document and some elements such as unfavorable exam results may be omitted, always ensure that the information you provide is accurate and correct.
-Any hint an employer or recruiter gets that you’re embellishing facts or being dishonest could make them view your CV skeptically as a whole, dramatically reducing your chances of gaining an interview.
+While a CV doesn’t act as a legal document and some elements such as unfavourable exam results may be omitted, always ensure that the information you provide is accurate and correct.
+Any hint an employer or recruiter gets that you’re embellishing facts or being dishonest could make them view your CV sceptically as a whole, dramatically reducing your chances of gaining an interview.

 While the lure of adding seniority to a previous job role or adding responsibilities that weren’t actually yours may seem like a good way to boost your employability, the pitfalls of being found out are not worth any potential gain.
 Honesty is the best policy.